Version History & Timelines

 - Fork points where timelines diverge

-- Merge commits where timelines were combined
+- Merge snapshots where timelines were combined

 - Branch labels at each timeline’s tip